Skip to main content

 If your dog is showing signs of anxiety, seeking out training is a good method of reducing anxiety by helping them feel more secure in stressful situations.
 Getting your dog trained is another way to ensure that your dog behaves well around their doggy friends and their owners.

-Responsible dog owners are encouraged and recognised by the Council and get a reduced fee when registering their dogs for the year.
-Find out about our responsible dog owner discount, or email dogs@wcc.govt.nz for more information.
+Responsible dog owners are encouraged and recognised by the Council through our accredited dog owner discount, and get a reduced fee when registering their dogs for the year.
+Or, email dogs@wcc.govt.nz for more information.